MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-environment-costs.md

 - *Determine RTOs and RPOs*: To help determine the design of the DR environment, define the acceptable downtime and data loss limits for each system or application.

-- *Optimize a cold DR environment*: A cold DR environment has limited to no infrastructure or running services.
-You can use infrastructure as code (IaC) to quickly deploy infrastructure in a disruptive event.
+- *Optimize a cold DR environment*: A cold DR environment has limited or no infrastructure or running services.
+You can use infrastructure as code (IaC) to quickly deploy infrastructure during a disruptive event.
 Your backup and storage policies need to meet the RPOs and RTOs of the environment.
 Ensure that the amount and frequency of data backups isn't more robust than needed.

   > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: A cold DR environment is a cost-effective option, but you might have long recovery times.

 - *Optimize a hot DR environment*: All infrastructure and services run in a hot DR environment.
 The data mirrors the primary site in real time.
 It provides near-instantaneous failover and minimal data loss if there's a disaster.
 Consider an active-active deployment to optimize costs.

 - *Optimize a warm DR environment*: A warm DR approach is a middle ground between a cold DR environment and a hot DR environment.
-A warm approach is partially active and periodically syncs with the primary site.
+A warm environment is partially active and periodically syncs with the primary site.
 It offers a balance between cost and recovery time.
 However, it’s the least cost-optimized approach.
 Consider a cold or hot approach to optimize costs.

 ### Optimize preproduction environments

 Use preproduction workload environments to validate and stage deployment operations before releasing them to the production environment.
 These environments help ensure agility, separation of production and preproduction assets, and thorough testing of operations.
-Try to find and apply preproduction discounts, which are safe and low risk.
+Try to find and apply preproduction discounts.
 Cloud service providers and vendors often offer discounts for preproduction environments.
 Consider the following strategies to optimize preproduction environments.

 #### Evaluate preproduction environments

-Insufficient or improper allocation of preproduction environments might lead to over-provisioning or under-provisioning resources.
+Insufficient or improper allocation of preproduction environments might lead to over-provisioning or under-provisioning of resources.
 To evaluate your preproduction environments for your workload, consider the following guidance:

 - *Understand the environment types*: Identify the types of preproduction environments, such as development, testing, and staging, that you need for your workload.
 Each environment should have a defined role and specific function to ensure efficient resource allocation.

-- *Align with users' requirements*: Before you set up preproduction environments, understand the requirements and expectations of the users.
+- *Align with users' requirements*: Before you set up preproduction environments, understand the requirements and expectations of your users.
 Tailor the features and specifications based on their needs to avoid unnecessary expenses of features or resources.

 - *Consolidate the environment*: Determine if you can combine environments without compromising their functionality.
 Combine environments that have functions that don’t overlap.
 For instance, you can merge a user acceptance environment with a quality assurance environment.
 The functions are distinct, and one environment is usually idle when the other is in use.